nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Auto-load entities

-Manually adding entities to the `entities` array of the connection options can be tedious.
+Manually adding entities to the `entities` array of the data source options can be tedious.
 In addition, referencing entities from the root module breaks application domain boundaries and causes leaking implementation details to other parts of the application.
-To solve this issue, static glob paths can be used (e.g., `dist/**/*.entity{{ '{' }} .ts,.js{{ '}' }}`).

-Note, however, that glob paths are not supported by webpack, so if you are building your application within a monorepo, you won't be able to use them.
 To address this issue, an alternative solution is provided.
 To automatically load entities, set the `autoLoadEntities` property of the configuration object (passed into the `forRoot()` method) to `true`, as shown below:

 ```typescript
 @@filename(app.module)